-New Zealand’s central bank should hold the official cash rate at a record-low 2.5 percent at the Sept.
-13 meeting, according to the majority of a nine-member panel of economists, academics and company executives.
+New Zealand’s central bank should hold the official cash rate at a record-low 2.5 percent at its Jan.
+31 meeting, according to the majority of a nine-member panel of economists, academics and company executives.

-Seven of the so-called shadow board set up by the New Zealand Institute of Economic Research Inc. said Governor Alan Bollard should leave the rate unchanged, the Wellington-based institute said in an e-mailed statement.
+Six of the so-called shadow board set up by the New Zealand Institute of Economic Research Inc. said Governor Graeme Wheeler should leave the rate unchanged this week, the Wellington-based institute said in an e-mailed statement.
 Two members preferred a rate cut and one is evenly split between no change and a cut.

 The shadow board members indicate where they think interest rates should be, not what they expect will happen, the institute said.
 New Zealand’s official cash rate hasn’t been changed since March 2011.

 To contact the reporter on this story: Tracy Withers in Wellington at firstname.lastname@example.org